ScholliYT/Broken-Links-Crawler-Action/README.md

 # Broken-Links-Crawler-Action

 This action checks all links on a website.
 It will detect broken links i.e. links that return HTTP Code 403, 404...
+Check the logs to see which links are broken and consequently cause this action to fail.
 ## Inputs

 ### `website_url`